10 Ohio Native Plants for Wet Areas in Your Yard

 Black Eyed Susan, Stiff Goldenrod, and Wild Bergamot can be found easily in Ohio.
 They are some Ohio native plants for wet areas.
 So, you can start establishing them now for a stunning garden.

-What can I plant in my wet area in my yard?
+What can you plant in your wet area in your yard?

 You can start with the grass and perennials to plant your wet area in the yard.
 Big bluestem, Black Eyed Susan and Wild Bergamot can be a good choice for your new plants.
 Don’t forget to check the lighting requirement before establishing it.